bisteinoff/db-tagcloud-for-woocommerce/readme.txt

 A tagcloud helps to improve the linking between attribute categories pages of your e-commerce website.

 == Changelog ==

+= 1.5 =
+* Compatible with multisites
+* New options: background color, background color on hover, color on hover, underline, underline on hover

 = 1.4.1 =
 * Corrected errors in the functions for translation of the plugin